MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 "This was a remarkable piece of work, a truly creative and ultimately beautiful set of experiments," said diabetes specialist Arthur Rubenstein, MBBCh, who did post-doctoral training with Steiner and later served as chairman of medicine at the University of Chicago and recently stepped down from serving as Dean of the University of Pennsylvania's Perelman School of Medicine.
 "No one else at that time was thinking through such problems in the same way.
 He was in the upper echelons of innovative scientists of the era."

-Steiner and Rubenstein found that the small part of proinsulin that was sliced away, which they labelled "C-peptide," provided a useful independent indicator of insulin secretion.
+Steiner and Rubenstein found that the small part of proinsulin that was sliced away, which they labeled "C-peptide," provided a useful independent indicator of insulin secretion.
 Circulating proinsulin is also useful for the diagnosis of insulin-secreting tumors of the pancreas.
-Working with RNA from the insulin gene, Steiner later discovered an even larger precursor of proinsulin, which he labelled preproinsulin.
+Working with RNA from the insulin gene, Steiner later discovered an even larger precursor of proinsulin, which he labeled preproinsulin.

 In 1987, working with Rubenstein and the late Howard S. Tager, Steiner described the first mutations in the insulin gene, now known as insulin Chicago.
 Such mutations -- there are now more than 30 -- are associated with neonatal diabetes as well as other syndromes that combine mild diabetes and elevated circulating insulin or proinsulin.
 Working with colleagues in Japan, Steiner subsequently found the first mutation of the insulin receptor.
 He also contributed to important work on understanding how insulin binds to its receptor.